MigleSur/Pactyper/README.md

 ## Running the pipeline

+Include is authomatically defined as "Yes" if the input sample is the very first sample added.

 ## Rerunning the pipeline

 Pipeline can be rerun when new samples are added by changing the sample name in the config.yaml file.